Dynamics, Ringdown, and Accretion-Driven Multiple Quasi-Periodic Oscillations of Kerr-Bertotti-Robinson Black Holes: Acknowledgments

 \section{Acknowledgments}

 This research was funded by the National Natural Science Foundation of China (NSFC) under Grant No. U2541210.
-All numerical simulations were performed using the Phoenix High Performance Computing facility at the American University of the Middle East (AUM), Kuwait.\\\\
+All numerical simulations were performed using the Phoenix High Performance Computing facility at the American University of the Middle East (AUM), Kuwait.
+We thank the anonymous referee for constructive feedback and valuable suggestions that improved the quality of this manuscript.\\\\